Position

 Responsibilities:

-• Develop and implement maintenance plans and schedules to ensure equipment reliability and minimize downtime.
+• Develop and implement maintenance schedules to ensure all equipment is maintained according to planned maintenance systems.

-• Ensure compliance with safety and regulatory standards in all maintenance activities.
+• Ensure compliance with all safety and regulatory standards in all maintenance activities.

 Qualifications